-DT500MAG: – What is the main role of the DYSPLA International Moving Image Festival?
+DT500MAG: – What is the leading role of the DYSPLA International Moving Image Festival?

-KAZIMIR: – The festival is, therefore, essentially a case study into the hypothesis of whether or not there is a ‘‘Dyslexic Aesthetic’.
+KAZIMIR: – The festival is, therefore, a case study into the hypothesis of whether or not there is a “Dyslexic Aesthetic’.
 DYSPLA is building the only comprehensive Library of work by dyslexic and neurodivergent filmmakers.
-Every festival, every screening, every project we produce or commission is part of the tapestry and will form part of the evidence to answering the question.
+Every festival, screening, and project we produce or commission is part of the tapestry and will form part of the evidence to answer the question.